 Global Assessment Dates and Process

-Case study on senior professional competence (case study 1)
+Case study #1 – demonstrating senior professional competence

 1,000-1,500 words covering a project that demonstrates your experience against the leadership, managing people and managing resources competencies.

-1,000-1,500 words covering a project that demonstrates your experience against a minimum of two core technical competencies selected for your pathway.
-You must demonstrate at least one competency required to Level 3 as stated in the pathway guide.
+1,000-1,500 words covering a project that demonstrates your experience against a minimum of two core technical competencies, including at least one to Level 3.
+The competencies must be from the core list you have chosen from your pathway.

-1,000–1,500 words covering a project that demonstrates your experience against a minimum of two technical competencies (different from other case study) selected for your pathway.
+1,000–1,500 words covering a project that demonstrates your experience against a minimum of two technical competencies.
+The competencies must be from the core and/or optional list you have chosen from your pathway and must be different to the competencies used for case study #2.

 Important Information